 Are eggs good for your gut?

 Eggs can be a problem for some people if they are already suffering from gut issues.
-Research suggests that it is not the egg itself but it is how they are produced that is the important factor.
-If a chicken is fed a healthy diet, allowed to roam and is not fed a large dose of antibiotics, the eggs are generally fine for your health.
-The standard farm raised eggs are the eggs that can cause problems because of the antibiotics fed to the chickens now getting into your bloodstream.
+Research suggests that it is not the egg itself, but it is how they are produced that is the important factor.
+If a chicken is fed a healthy diet, allowed to roam, and is not fed a large dose of antibiotics, the eggs are generally fine for your health.
+The standard farm-raised eggs are the eggs that can cause problems because of the antibiotics fed to the chickens now getting into your bloodstream.
 The residual antibiotics can wreak havoc on your gut health.
 Always look for eggs from happy, drug-free, free-range chickens.

 Are spicy foods good for your gut?

-Recent research has found that the capsaicin found in spicy food may help numb the digestive system so you may not feel cramps or gas as strongly.
+Recent research has found that the capsaicin found in spicy food may help numb the digestive system, so you may not feel cramps or gas as strongly.
 There is some proof that it may help those suffering from Irritable Bowel Syndrome (IBS).
 Capsaicin has been found to aid the good gut bacteria by increasing the rate of firmicutes to bacteroidetes (both a type of bacteria) as well as increasing the number of fecal bacteria.
 These changes may be associated with a lower weight.
-Eating spicy food with capsaicin can help to strengthen the protective lining of the gastrointestinal tract which helps to protect against ulcers and other injuries.
+Eating spicy foods with capsaicin can help to strengthen the protective lining of the gastrointestinal tract which helps to protect against ulcers and other injuries.
 Some research suggests that capsaicin can protect against alcohol-induced damage to the gut.